 You’ve finally moved into a bigger house that has all the space you need.
 You’ve needed the space for a while – but suddenly you realize you may not have a use for all your new space yet!
-This is where you get to put your extra room ideas to work.
+This is where you get to put your spare room ideas to work.

 If you’re dreaming of your new home-to-be, this post can be inspiring for when you do finally have the extra space you want so badly.

 Everything from an at-home gym, to a reading nook, can turn empty space into a fun and usable space.
 Who knows, it could even save you money down the road by not having to use a gym membership.
 Everyone has at least one room that they’d love to be able to use more.
-Here are seven extra room ideas for getting more out of your home!
+Here are 13 extra room ideas for getting more out of your home!

 One hurdle many homeowners need to overcome in this process is the current state of their attic.
 Generally, attics are grimy, poorly ventilated, and used primarily for storage.
-Point is, modifying your attic into usable space isn’t always the easiest task.
-That being said, you can actually make your home feel bigger by turning your attic into a welcoming space.
-On top of that, it can add value to your home if done properly.
-We always recommend assessing your ability to tackle such a project, and welcome professional help if need be.
+Point is, modifying your attic into usable spare space isn’t always the easiest task.
+That being said, you can actually make your home feel bigger by turning your attic into a guest bedroom.
+Adding a sofa bed or some sort of closet space is another great way to improve your spare bedrooms.

 Most of the homes that are built today include home offices.
 However, older homes tend to not have home offices included in their layout.
 Sure, you can open your laptop at the kitchen table, but how much better is it when you are in a designated area to get work done, pay bills, or do your online shopping.
 A home office with storage for your books, files and records, and other similar items is a great addition to any home.